aerospike/aerospike-tools-validation/README.md

 |Padding|The bin has garbage bytes after the valid list or map.|Can be fixed by truncating the extra bytes.
 See server version requirements in Recommendations and Server Versions for When to Run asvalidation.|

 ## asvalidation Modes
 asvalidation can be run in the following modes.
 Records without CDTs or detected errors are ignored.
-Records with detected errors are backed up unless otherwise specified.
+Records with detected errors are saved unless otherwise specified.
 By default, no fixes are applied.

 * "Validation" mode discovers problems and produces a report.
 * "Fix" mode, triggered by the --cdt-fix-ordered-list-unique option, attempts to correct discovered problems where possible.